oauthstuff/draft-oauth-par/main.md

   request_uri=urn%3Aexample%3Abwc4JK-ESC0w8acc191e-Y1LTC2 HTTP/1.1
 ```

-Authorization server policy MAY dictate that pushed authorization requests are the only means for clients to pass authorization request data.
+Authorization server policy MAY dictate, either globally or on a per-client basis, that pushed authorization requests are the only means for a client to pass authorization request data.
 In this case, the authorization server will refuse, using the `invalid_request` error code, to process any request to the authorization endpoint that does not have a `request_uri` parameter with a value obtained from the pushed authorization request endpoint.

-The same error code is returned if the client's policy requires use of pushed authorization requests.

 Note: authorization server and clients MAY use metadata as defined in (#as_metadata) and (#c_metadata) to signal the desired behavior.